Kiangan: Demographics

 In the 2020 census, the population of Kiangan, Ifugao, was 17,691 people, with a density of sigfig 17,691/200.00.

+Languages

-Locally spoken languages include Tuwali, Ayangan, Ilocano, Tagalog, and English.
+Dialects spoken in Kiangan include Ifugao, Tuwali, Ayangan, Ilocano, Tagalog, and English.

 Economy

 Agriculture and tourism are the main sources of local economic activities which supports commerce and trade among townsfolk.
 Its terraced rice fields do not only provide produce for the farmers but attract tourists as well.

 Government

+Local government

 Kiangan, belonging to the lone congressional district of the province of Ifugao, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.